Hello, Internet Traveler.

 Just Updated: check out: my lit blog.

-Special Update: PRE-ORDER my YA Novel, GHOST SONGS, from Dreamspinner / Hamrony Ink Press.
+Special Update: ORDER my YA Novel, GHOST SONGS, from Dreamspinner / Hamrony Ink Press.
 The first 20 copies are the limited edition signed vellum 1st editions.
 Look for it in print, ebook and audiobook, too!